Services for people needing other support

 - assisting Indigenous customers with study expenses

-The department continued work with RMIT University to investigate ways to improve service delivery for people with complex needs who are disconnected from their community’s economic and social life.
-In partnership with the Bridgewater community in Tasmania, a three year longitudinal study—due to finish in December 2015—continues to test new, innovative and practical service delivery approaches.
+The department finalised a joint research project with RMIT University investigating ways to improve service delivery for people with complex needs who are disconnected from their community’s economic and social life.
+In partnership with the Bridgewater region in Tasmania, the three-year longitudinal study identified the value of actively involving the local community in deciding priority areas and co-designing new service approaches.

-Social workers are at the intensive end of the department’s service delivery model, with priority given to customers who are at risk of suicide or mental distress without adequate support and people experiencing domestic and family violence, mental illness, homelessness and hardship.
+Social workers work at the intensive end of the department’s service delivery model, with priority given to customers who are at risk of suicide or mental distress, young people without adequate support and people affected by domestic and family violence, mental illness, homelessness and hardship.

 Suicide and mental distress

-Social workers provide timely support and intervention to customers at risk of suicide or suffering mental distress.
-This includes ensuring the person is safe and making referrals for further assistance, and providing support to service officers engaging with customers who are at risk.
-In 2014-15 social workers responded to 4,251 referrals for customers at risk of suicide compared to 4,345 referrals in 2013-14, and 39,511 referrals for customers experiencing mental health issues compared to 45,129 in 2013-14.
+Social workers provide support and intervention to customers at risk of suicide or suffering mental distress.
+This includes ensuring the person is safe, making referrals for further assistance, and providing support to service officers engaging with customers who are at risk.
+In 2015-16 social workers responded to 4,489 referrals for customers at risk of suicide compared to 4,251 referrals in 2014-15, and 50,171 referrals for customers experiencing mental health issues compared to 39,511 in 2014-15.

 Young people without adequate support

-Social workers provide targeted professional intervention and support for vulnerable and unsupported young people aged under 25 years.
-This work assists young people to become more independent and engage in work, training or study by ensuring they are connected with appropriate services in their community that will help address basic needs, such as accommodation.
-In 2014-15 social workers worked intensively with 4,943 young people compared to 5,385 in 2013-14.
+Social workers provide targeted intervention and support for vulnerable and unsupported young people aged under 25 years.
+This work assists young people to become more independent and engage in work, training or study by ensuring they are connected with appropriate services in their community that will help address their basic needs, such as accommodation.
+In 2015-16 social workers worked intensively with 5,146 young people compared to 4,943 in 2014-15.

-Support for people experiencing domestic and family violence
+Support for people affected by domestic and family violence

-Social workers provide private and confidential interviews for counselling and support for people experiencing domestic and family violence.
+Social workers provide private and confidential interviews for counselling and support for people affected by domestic and family violence.
 They help customers consider their options and determine their eligibility for any payments and services where domestic and family violence is a factor.

 Support for people experiencing homelessness and hardship